The Department of Chemistry has no open positions at this time.

 The University of North Florida (UNF) seeks to attract an active, culturally and academically diverse faculty of the highest caliber, skilled in the scholarship of teaching, discovery, application, and integration of knowledge.
 The University, one of eleven public universities in the state of Florida, enrolls nearly 17,000 students with a 22% minority student population and international students from 72 foreign countries.
 Academic programs are housed in five colleges: the College of Arts and Sciences; the Coggin College of Business; the College of Computing, Engineering, & Construction; the Brooks College of Health; and the College of Education and Human Services.

-UNF is a comprehensive four-year institution nestled in the urban south side of Jacksonville; the campus is a refuge from the busy city infrastructure and is less than ten minutes from the beach and the Atlantic Ocean.
-It encompasses a wetlands area of more than 1,300 acres and the 390 acre Sawmill Slough Nature Preserve, .
-The student population is predominately first time in college (FTIC) and transfer students from local state and regional community colleges.
+UNF is a comprehensive four-year university nestled in the urban south side of Jacksonville; the campus is a refuge from the busy city infrastructure and is less than ten minutes from the beach and the Atlantic Ocean.
+It encompasses a wetlands area of more than 1,300 acres and the 390 acre Sawmill Slough Nature Preserve.
+The student population is predominately first time in college (FTIC) and transfer students from local, state, and regional community colleges.
 Most students live off campus, although on-campus housing has space for more than 5,000.
 The campus is continually expanding and an award-winning Student Union Building, and a Student Wellness Complex for fitness and sports-learning, have recently opened.

 Please visit our home page at http://www.unf.edu for additional information about the University of North Florida.

 Jacksonville is a sprawling metropolis of over 1 million people on the banks of the St Johns River in northeast Florida.
-Home of the Jacksonville Jaguars, a National Footbal League franchise, the city extends 40 miles east to west across the whole of Duval county, from the Intercoastal Waterway to Baldwin.
-Jacksonville is home to a wide variety of major businesses including Vistakon (Johnson & Johnson), Anheuser-Busch, and Mayo Clinic Jacksonville, which is located just five miles from the UNF campus.
+Home of the NFL's Jacksonville Jaguars, the city extends 40 miles east to west across the whole of Duval county, from the Intercoastal Waterway to Baldwin.
+Jacksonville is home to a wide variety of major businesses including Vistakon (Johnson & Johnson), Anheuser-Busch, and Mayo Clinic Jacksonville which is located just five miles from the UNF campus.
 More information about the City of Jacksonville can be found at http://www.coj.net.